-- 10. Mr. Justice Anderson Chow, the Chief External Examiner, gave his fifth comprehensive report on the programme.
+- 10. Mr. Justice Anderson Chow, the Chief External Examiner, gave his sixth comprehensive report on the programme.
 He raised no concerns that require attention.
-Indeed, he commended that our PCLL "has run smoothly notwithstanding the difficult circumstances that Hong Kong faced during the year, and its usual high standards have been maintained". - 11.
+Indeed, he commended that our PCLL 'has continued to produce students who are well-trained and well-equipped to enter the world of professional legal practice in Hong Kong notwithstanding the challenges that Hong Kong faced during the past academic year'.
+It is also his view that it 'is more important than ever before that the highest standards of lawyers in Hong Kong are maintained'. - 11.
 We (and students) have had more experience in, and got more used to, pre-recorded classes with online small group practical sessions.
-We continue to reflect on these strategies and explore better utilisation of them not just for contingency, but also, as soon as the pandemic is over, for effective facilitation of students' learning in addition to face-to-face learning which is undoubtedly irreplaceable and indispensable. - 12.
-In 2020/21, Matrimonial Practice and Procedure, Listed Companies and Employment Law and Practice continue to be the three most popular electives.
-108 students, full-time and part-time, opted for TAE.
+We continue to reflect on these strategies and explore better utilisation of them not just for contingency, but also for effective students' learning in addition to face-to-face teaching which is undoubtedly irreplaceable and indispensable whenever the public health situation allows.

+12. In 2021/22, Matrimonial Practice and Procedure, Commercial Disputes Resolution and Employment Law and Practice continue to be the three most popular electives.
+103 students, full-time and part-time, opted for our Trial Advocacy elective.